moirahartigan/the-lady-goldsmith/README.md

 ***
 # User Experience
 ## Project Goals
 The primary goal of The lady Goldsmith is to enable users to purchase jewellery through an fully functional, ecommerce website.
 The business model for the basis of this project is a Business to Consumer (B2C) model.
-The goal for the design was to make it as easy as possible to access information, while striving for a minimalist and user-friendly layout.
+The goal for the design was to make it as easy as possible to access information and make an online purchase, while striving for a minimalist and user-friendly layout.
 Furthermore, this application has been designed so that its contents can be adjusted quickly and adapt to new customer needs, without causing delays in service.
 This has been achieved through the use of both front and back-end CRUD functionality, for the administrator of the site.

 ## User Stories